ComputationalBioLab/Unfit/README.md

 ### Getting Started (User Version)

+The *User* version will build Unfit and run a simple example with the different optimisers.
+You can use this to build Unfit as a library too.

 1. Download & install Code::Blocks (http://www.codeblocks.org/).
    Note: if you are on Windows, choose the version with GCC (mingw)
 2. Download Unfit, e.g.